AriFordsham/GHCWiki/kind-system.md

 This has the problems of verbosity and is hard to apply after the fact to an existing data type.

+## Kind Synonyms

+Simple type synonyms have a natural analogy at the kind level that could be a useful feature to provde.
+Depending on whether we keep the kind and type namespaces separate (above) we could just abuse the current `type Foo = Either Baz Bang` syntax to also allow creating `kind synonyms`, or if we need to invent some new syntax.  `kind Foo = Either Baz Bang` would seen natural, or perhaps more safely `type kind Foo = Either Baz Bang`.

 ## Unfiltered thoughts

 TODO clean up, delete or something